lfoliveir4/dogs/README.md

 ## Dogs

 Dogs is a project made by origamid.
 This project consists of teaching all the concepts of react hooks.
-It is based entirely on pure React and pure css with very few additional libraries.

 In the project directory, you can run: